Applications of topological cyclic homology to algebraic K-theory: Structural results

 Except for the applications of $\TC$ to nilpotent extensions, the initial development focused on the smooth case (nicely complemented by motivic methods).
 However, for K-theory ``closed excision'' was important from the start.
 In the affine case it can be stated as follows: consider a ``Milnor square'', a cartesian square of rings

 where $B\fib D$ is surjective.
 What can you say about $K(A)$?
-In the rational case this received quite some attention in the eighties, but it was not before Corti\~nas \cite{MR2207785}, Geisser and Hesselholt \cite{MR2249803}, Dundas and H.~Kittang \cite{MR2369021}, \cite{MR3031812} and M.~Land and G.~Tamme \cite{MR4024564} that the full result was established \begin{framed} \begin{quote} Let $K^\text{ind}$ be the fiber of the trace $K\to\TC$.
-If is a cartesian square of connective ring spectra where $\pi_0B\fib\pi_0 D$ is surjective, then the associated square is also cartesian. \end{quote} \end{framed} As with Goodwillie's conjecture, closed excision opens up the possibility for calculations of K-theory, see for instance Hesselholt, Angeltveit T.~Gerhardt and Nikolaus \cite{MR2301459}, \cite{MR2846160} and \cite{MR4087637}.
+In the rational case this received quite some attention in the eighties, but it was not before Corti\~nas \cite{MR2207785}, Geisser and Hesselholt \cite{MR2249803}, Dundas and H.~Kittang \cite{MR2369021}, \cite{MR3031812} and M.~Land and G.~Tamme \cite{MR4024564} that the full result was established \begin{framed} \begin{quote} Let $K^{\Kinv}$ be the fiber of the trace $K\to\TC$.
+If is a cartesian square of connective ring spectra where $\pi_0B\fib\pi_0 D$ is surjective, then the associated square is also cartesian. \end{quote} \end{framed} Note that Land and Tamme prove more than closed excision.

+As with Goodwillie's conjecture, closed excision opens up the possibility for calculations of K-theory, see for instance Hesselholt, Angeltveit T.~Gerhardt and Nikolaus \cite{MR2301459}, \cite{MR2846160} and \cite{MR3290091}.